wdawson/okta.github.io/_source/_posts/2019-02-19-add-social-login-to-spring-boot.md

 ---
 layout: blog_post
-title: "Add Social Login to Secure Your Spring Boot App"
+title: "Add Social Login to Your JHipster App"
 author: moksamedia
-description: "This post shows you how to add social login to your secure Spring Boot application."
+description: "This post shows you how to add social login to your JHipster applications."
-tags: [spring, spring boot, social login, spring security, jhipster, authentication, jhipster social]
+tags: [spring, spring boot, social login, spring security, jhipster, authentication, jhipster social login]
 tweets:
 - "Want to learn how to add social login to your @springboot app?
 This tutorial has you covered!"
 - "Learn how to add social login (Facebook and Google) to your @java_hipster app today!"